-- (1) A Dual Driver system is where two drivers are simultaneously engaged, sharing duties on one vehicle whilst out on the same journey. - (2) The trip will be divided between two drivers and the compulsory rest intervals between shifts, as prescribed in clause 6 of the Main Agreement, must be complied with. - (3) Each driver will be paid for his/her ordinary and overtime hours worked in terms of clause 3 and clause 10 and as defined in Schedule 2 of the Main Agreement, up to a maximum of 15 hours in any 24 hours period. - (4) A Dual Driver Subsistence Allowance, as well as a payment equal to 2 hours calculated at overtime rate, will be payable, in terms of item 7 Schedule 5 to each driver for the shift worked in accordance with the dual driver system.
-This allowance will be paid instead of the standard Subsistence allowance.
-A driver who does not qualify for the standing Subsistence allowance as per clause 36 of the Main Agreement, will receive the difference between the Dual Driver Subsistence allowance and the standard Subsistence allowance as specified in clause 36 of the Main Agreement, as well as a payment equal to 2 hours calculated at overtime rate.
+- (1) A Dual Driver system is where two drivers are simultaneously engaged, sharing duties on one vehicle whilst out on the same journey. - (2) The trip will be divided between two drivers and the compulsory rest intervals between shifts, as prescribed in clause 6 of the Main Agreement, must be complied with. - (3) Each driver will be paid 9 hours of ordinary work and 6 hours of overtime in any 24 hours period in terms of clause 3 and clause 10 of the Main Collective Agreement and as defined in Schedule 2 of the Main Collective Agreement. - (4) Each driver will be paid 15 hours, which comprises of 9 ordinary working hours and 6 hours for overtime as well as the normal subsistence allowance as stipulated under clause 36 of the Main Collective Agreement for the shift worked in accordance with the dual driver system.
+In this regard, the Dual Drivers' subsistence allowance and payment equal to 2 hours calculated at the overtime rate falls away, however, the drivers will still be entitled to the normal subsistence allowance.